isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ***************
 Important Note
 ***************
 `Here <https://cloud.google.com/bigquery/pricing>`_ is information about how much does it costs to use BigQuery.
+In general, BigQuery is not costly.
+We recommend you look at your BigQuery charges as you run trial queries to keep track of your costs as you perform your analyses.